Ryan-Gordon/Financial-Portfolio-Flask/README.md

 > $ python webapp.py

-Once the application is running, it can be accessed by pointing your browser at http://127.0.0.1:5000/ .
+Once the application is running, it can be accessed by pointing your browser at http://127.0.0.1:5000/ or http://0.0.0.0:5000/.

 #####Architecture

 This web application runs in Python 3 using the Flask web micro-framework and uses Requests to make http requests.
 Python 3 and Flask were requirements for the project, but Requests was selected for its ease of use, its detailed documentation and it is a recommended extension on flask website.

+##### References:
+A number of extensions were used in this app.
+Please see requirements.txt or the 'About' page in the app for info.
+Front end in Bootstrap
+Backend and logic in python
+Chart.js for charting

+Some bootstrap components have been used which have been expanded on and changed to make my own.
+There are referenced in the source code.
 ##### Extenstions Used:
 See requirements.txt for full list of extenstions